EB1A Visa for Consultants: Turning Your Professional Excellence into Permanent Residency

 Definition and Overview of the EB1A Visa Category

-The EB1A visa offers a direct path to permanent residency for individuals with extraordinary ability in the sciences, arts, education, business, or athletics.
+The EB1A visa offers a direct path to permanent residency for individuals with extraordinary abilities in the sciences, arts, education, business, or athletics.
 What makes this visa category especially valuable for consultants is that no employer sponsorship or job offer is required - you can file the petition yourself.

 Key Eligibility Requirements for the EB1A Visa